Introduction to Working with files and JSON

 Nested JSON Structures

-JSON can contain nested structures - dictionaries within dictionaries, lists within dictionaries, or any combination.
-This lets you organize complex data hierarchically.
+JSON can contain nested structures, such as dictionaries within dictionaries, lists within dictionaries, or any combination of these.
+Nested structures enable you to organize complex data hierarchically.

 Simple vs. Nested JSON